 SM— I hope to teach them that their body is amazing, that all parts of their body are amazing, and that their bodies are really cool and not something bad.

-CRO— I like to think of their body as a celebration, to think of her body as a celebration and a way to feel and to experience joy.
+CRO— I like to think of the body as a celebration.
+I’d want Karmen to think of her body as a celebration and a way to feel and to experience joy.
 We do a lot of dancing as a family, and I hope that my daughter gets into it because I feel like it’s such a beautiful way to celebrate and to connect to freedom.

 SM—We have to remember that our kids are listening to us, but way more than that, they’re watching.
 And what they see is what they’re going to take in and internalize.
 We can tell them whatever we want, but it only goes so far until they see us doing it.

 How do you introduce a more mindful approach through the body to clients?

 CRO—One of the most incredible things that I’ve learned through mindful practices and yoga is how the body innately wants to heal itself.
 That’s its job, not only to survive and stay alive but to run at its most efficient form.
 I feel like sometimes, our minds get in the way, which is why following the current diet trends and fitness fads may take us away from what’s good for us.

 Asking how you want to feel is a great question to always start.
 How do you want to feel right now, and how do you want to feel moving forward?